 After falling off the wagon, rather than respect her body and agree to never treat it with such deft opposition again, she believes she is a bad person, a failure.
 Her stress levels rise.

-And stress, as we know, kills.
+And that kind of stress, as we know, is not healthy.

 Why don’t health-obsessed eaters just relax and follow the call of their gut?
 Why don’t they just stop all the management already?
 Why do they have to be special and talk about what they will and won’t eat?
 Why do they feel they have to tell us what is healthy and what’s not?
 Why do they have to judge others for eating ‘badly’?
 Because they’re afraid of getting sick.
 And often, even more terrified of getting fat.